Cold Brew Coffee is the perfect easy treat to make at home. Skip the coffee shop and save some cash with this easy recipe.

 Sweetening Cold Brew

 When you make hot coffee, it is really easy to sweeten.
 The sugar just dissolves right into the hot liquid.
-That doesn’t really happen with iced coffee or with cold brew coffee.
+That doesn’t happen with iced coffee or with cold brew coffee.
 What we recommend is that you add the amount of sugar you like at the beginning or you use simple syrup to sweeten it after it is already made.

 If you use the same ratio of coffee beans to water in both hot and cold brewed, hot brewed coffee will have more caffeine.